 Let me give an example: With an annual gross salary of 60.000 €, the salary cost for an Austrian company is at least 78.500 € in 2016.
 If you add the costs for your office space, hardware and software, management and administrative overheads of at least 30 %, you will cost about 100.000 € at minimum per year.
 This is about 450 € per day in Austria, not considering days of absence due to sickness or other reasons.
 Are you worth more than 450 € per day?
 If yes, fine, then you have an argument to ask for a higher salary.
 Or start your own company.

 A hackneyed statement is that “salary is not so important.”
 Some people may agree and others not — it basically depends on your personal situation, lifestyle, and attitude.
 But one thing should be clear: Never choose your job based solely on monetary aspects!
 Choose it mainly based on the job description and, even more important, based on your personal impression during the job interview — the impression you get about your future colleagues and boss.
 Are you on the same wavelength?
 Do you fit into the team?
 Do you enrich the team?
 Do they enrich you?
 Will you be able to develop further in this job?
 Will you learn something new?

 Besides job issues, be sure that you want to live in that city: compare the quality of living, including climate, political system, leisure and cultural activities, safety, transport, acceptance of human rights and minorities, distance to friends and family.
-Ask yourself how well these issues match your current wishes and your plans for the future, maybe including family planning.
+Ask yourself how well these issues match your current wishes and plans for the future, maybe including family planning.

-The decision in favor or against a certain job offer is a very individual decision, which will effect your future in many ways.
+The decision in favor or against a certain job offer is a very individual decision, which will affect your future in many ways.
 I hope the above is of use in your decision-making process.